 11. Consider changing locations

 FIFO work gives you greater freedom to change jobs and experience a variety of amazing locations across Australia.
 Due to the nature of the mining and construction industries, it is easy to switch job roles without uprooting your family or moving house.
-If you aren’t happy with your current location but want to stick with the FIFO lifestyle then do your research about other projects you can move to and see if there is anything better suited to your needs.
+If you aren’t happy with your current location, but want to stick with the FIFO lifestyle, then do your research about other projects you can move to and see if there is anything better suited to your needs.
 The skills, qualifications and tickets you gain whilst working FITO are often transferrable to other FIFO roles.

 12. Make the most of your time in the city